Beyond Softmax and Entropy: Convergence Rates of Policy Gradients with f-SoftArgmax Parameterization & Coupled Regularization: Links with Mirror Descent

 \section{Links with Mirror Descent}

-To avoid overwhelming readers with technical details, we keep the discussion in this paragraph at a high level.
-There is a clear connection between the coupled parameterization we consider and mirror descent (MD) algorithms.
-The discussion below is informal, meant to highlight the key ideas.
-We stress that the proposed method is fundamentally different from mirror descent.
+We stress that our proposed method is fundamentally different from mirror descent.
 Let us define a mapping $\Phi(\policy) = \sum_{s \in \S}\divergence[\policy(\cdot|s)][\refpolicy(\cdot |s)]$.
 For the functions $f$ that we consider, $\Phi$ is Legendre on the positive orthant and separable across states \citep{bubeck2015convex}.
 In this case, the $f$-regularized value function $\regvaluefunc[\policy](\rho)$ can be optimized directly in the policy space via the Lazy Mirror Descent algorithm (or dual averaging; see \citet{nesterov2009primal,xiao2009dual,juditsky2023unifying}) with $\Phi$ as mirror map.
 Denoting by $\policy_{t}$ the policy at step $t$ and $\widetilde\policy_t$ by the unnormalized policy at step $t$, the lazy MD updates reads:

 where $\policyspace = \pA^{|\S|}$ is a policy space and $B_{\Phi}(\policy \Vert \policy') = \Phi(\policy) - \Phi(\policy') - \langle \nabla \Phi(\policy'), \policy - \policy' \rangle $ is the corresponding Bregman divergence.
 Since $\Phi$ is separable over states, the Bregman projection can be written state-wise as $\policy_{t+1}(\cdot | \state) = \softargmax(\nabla\Phi(\widetilde\policy_{t+1})(\state, \cdot), \refpolicy(\cdot | \state))$.